-Native to eastern Brazil, there are about 90 species of neoregelia.
+There are about 90 species of the bromeliad Neoregelia that grows wild in the rainforests of South America.
 Beyond that, there are hundreds of hybrids, with an amazing variety of size, form, and color.
 Neoregelias range from the very large, almost statuesque bromeliads, to the squat and colorful landscape plants seen throughout the tropics.
-Indoors, the most common neoregelia species don't have the towering flower bracts of other bromeliads—their flowers stay closer to the central cup and the newer leaves flush different colors.
+Indoors, the most common Neoregelia species don't have the towering flower bracts of other bromeliads—their flowers stay closer to the central cup, and the newer leaves flush different colors.

-- Light: Indirect light or moderate shade.
+- Light: These plants thrive in Indirect light or moderate shade.
 They can be acclimated to higher light levels.

-- Soil: Any soil mix.
+- Soil: Use any soil mix.
 These are technically air plants that use their roots for support.

-- Fertilizer: Fertilizer very sparingly with a liquid fertilizer in the central cup during growing season.
+- Fertilizer: Fertilize very sparingly with a liquid fertilizer in the central cup during growing season.

 Neoregelia, like all bromeliads, spreads by producing offsets or plantlets around the base of mature plants.
 After the mature plant has flowered, the mother plant will gradually die back as the pups take over.